 NUI Galway, Galway Ireland

-(Opening reception is June 26, last day of class is July 22th.
-Return flights should be booked for July 23th.)
+(Opening reception is June 24, last day of class is July 20th.
+We recommend that you book departure flights on June 23rd and return flights should be booked for July 21st.)

 What is the Overseas Summer Cohort Program?

 Every summer, MSU students pursuing the MAET degree and/or the Graduate Certificate in Educational Technology have the option to enroll in our exciting overseas summer cohort program.
 Together, the three cohort experiences comprise 9 of the 10 courses required for the MAET degree.